tradinghours/docs.tradinghours.com/src/3.x/enterprise/currency-holidays.md

 Currency non-settlement dates are frequently public holidays, but not always.

 Unlike [market holidays](market-holidays.md), there are no trading schedules associated with currency holidays.
-A currency is either has settlement or does not on a particular date.
+A currency either has settlement or does not on a particular date.

 Most currencies settle Monday to Friday, unless there is a currency settlement holiday.
-Some currency have different weekends.
+Some currencies have different weekend definitions.
 Namely, the Israeli Shekel (ILS) has settlement Sunday to Thursday.

 The FX market is an Over-The-Counter (OTC) market.
 This means there is no single centralized exchange where trading takes place.
-Instead, trading takes directly between banks and on individual brokerage platforms.
+Instead, trading takes place directly between banks and on individual brokerage platforms.

 Because the market is OTC, there can still be some trading volume on non-settlement dates.